haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

 something that I could afterwards put to good use, in this case for my commute.
 The language, though, he picked.

-Dear reader, I'm not sure if you've every tried any Lisp dialect, but if you, like me, come from an Object Oriented world, the learning curve can get reeeal steep.
-I remember trying to figure out how to loop over lists to change the elements, trying to filter maps...
+Dear reader, I'm not sure if you've every tried any LISP dialect, but if you, like me, come from an Object Oriented world, the learning curve can get very steep.
+I remember trying to figure out how to loop over lists to change the elements, trying to filter dictionaries...
 It's very different than what we're mostly used to.
-The first things I got acquainted with that really paid off were the classic `filter/2`, `map/2`, and `reduce/3`.
-Afterwards, recursion, immutability...
-We'll go through some of these in more detail in a minute.
+The first things I got acquainted with that really paid off were the classic `filter`, `map`, and `reduce`, then came recursion to achieve loops, and many others.
+It was actually by learning these tools and giving them enough time to sink in that I started to understand the real difference between imperative and declarative code, and how the functional paradigm usually tends to favour more that declarative style.
+I could just say that learning a functional language and its idioms truly changed my perspective of how to solve problems and, ultimately, of how to express those solutions.

-To summarize my first impressions, both the amount of parentheses that Clojure brought to the table (or any lisp dialect for that sake), and the amount of new concepts I had to learn, made it very complicated.
+To summarize my first impressions, both the amount of parentheses that Clojure brought to the table (or any LISP dialect for that sake), and the amount of new concepts I had to learn, made it very overwhelming.
 It took me nearly a month until I started to enjoy the language a little bit more.
 The good thing is that at the end, it does pay off.

 ## Keeping functions pure is crucial